RasmusAChr/RaChat/README.md

 - [License](#license)

 ## Introduction
-RaChat is a responsive web application designed to facilitate real-time communication.
-Users can sign in using their Google accounts, participate in chat rooms, and manage their messages.
+RaChat is a responsive web application designed to support real-time communication.
+Users can sign in using their Google accounts, participate in the chat room, and manage their messages.
 The application uses Firebase for authentication, database, and hosting services.

 ## Features
 - Mobile friendly.